Sportco C11

-The C11 target model rifle is a competition weapon used by members of the Royal Canadian Army Cadets for training and target shooting competition.
-It is based on the 5.56mm Anschütz Model 6522.
+The C11 rifle is a competition firearm used by members of the Royal Canadian Army Cadets for training and target shooting competition.
+It is based on the Sportco/Omark Model 44.

-The C11 rifle is a 5.56-millimetre calibre, heavy fully floating barrel, manually operated, bolt-action, hand-fed, single-shot, competition weapon that fires 5.56×45mm NATO ammunition.
-The round is identical to that which is used in the C7, C8 and the C9, and as such will have similar ballistics.
-It has no applied safety and is fitted with RPA Vernier scaled aperture sights.
+The C11 rifle is chambered in 5.56x45mm NATO, with a light palma profile barrel, it is a manually operated, bolt-action, hand-fed, single-shot, competition firearm.
+It has no applied safety and is fitted with an RPA Trakker rear sight, and an Anschutz 18mm tunnel foresight.